andreas-jonsson/vbados/README.md

    This does not include any of the above settings, but rather the traditional int33 mouse settings (like sensitivity) that may be altered by other programs.
 It is equivalent to int33/ax=0.

 # Building

-This requires [OpenWatcom 2.0](http://open-watcom.github.io/), albeit it may work with an older version, and was only tested on a Linux host.
+This requires [OpenWatcom 2.0](http://open-watcom.github.io/) to build, albeit it may work with an older version, and was only tested on a Linux host.

 The included makefile is a wmake makefile.
 To build it just enter the OpenWatcom environment and run `wmake flp`.
 This will create a floppy image containing vbmouse.exe plus the Windows 3.x driver (oemsetup.inf and vbmouse.drv).